JIDHESHP/SR-FLIPFLOP-USING-CASE/README.md

 Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: Thilakeswaran KP
+Developed by: JIDHESH P

-RegisterNumber: 212223230232
+RegisterNumber: 212223040078

 ```